Granite City, Illinois: Company town

 In 1891, the brothers bought 3500 acre from business tycoon Lars Kovala.
 This land extended from the Mississippi River across the Chicago, Burlington and Quincy Railroad tracks for their new Granite City.

-With the help of the St. Louis City Engineer, a street grid was laid out with streets listed in alphabetic order plus numbered streets, and the only exception being Niedringhaus Avenue.
+With the help of the St. Louis city engineer, a street grid was laid out, with streets listed in alphabetic order plus numbered streets, and the only exception being Niedringhaus Avenue.

 The Niedringhaus family required that its employees live in the town.
 Houses were purchased with Niedringhaus mortgages.
 Unlike Pullman, however, they did not exert major control over the day-to-day lives of their employees and left the government of the city up to the residents.
 African-Americans were not allowed in the community and instead congregated in Brooklyn, Illinois.

-The plant would later grow to occupy 1250000 sqft and employ more than 4,000 people.
+The plant later grew to occupy 1250000 sqft and employ more than 4,000 people.
 The plant prospered until the 1950s when aluminum, stainless steel, and pyrex replaced iron-based utensils.

-The granite pattern in kitchen utensils, particularly in roasting pans, remains very popular.
+The granite pattern in kitchen utensils, particularly in roasting pans, though, remains very popular.